-Request Payload Object REQUIRED Description Unique Identifier, see 3.1 No Determines the object whose attributes are being deleted.
-If omitted, then the ID Placeholder is substituted by the server.
-Attribute Name, see 2.1.1 Yes Specifies the name of the attribute to be deleted.
-Attribute Index, see 2.1.1 No Specifies the Index of the Attribute.
+Object REQUIRED Description Unique Identifier, see Error!
+Reference source not found.
+No Determines the object whose attributes are being deleted.
+If omitted, then the ID Placeholder value is used by the server as the Unique Identifier, Deleted: 3.1 Deleted: is substituted by the Attribute Name, see 2.1.1 Yes Specifies the name of the attribute to be deleted.
+Deleted: 2.1.1 Attribute Index, see 2.1.1 No Specifies the Index of the Attribute.
+Deleted: 2.1.1